-Nyamirambo Women’s Center (www.nwc-umutima.org), a Rwandan NGO, was launched at the end of 2007 by 18 women living in Nyamirambo, Kigali.
-Together they created a project which aimed to address gender-based violence, gender inequality and discrimination, problems faced today by many Rwandan women.
-NWC’s mission today is to provide education and training to disadvantaged women so that they can gain better opportunities for employment.
+Nyamirambo Women’s Center (NWC), a Rwandan NGO, was launched at the end of 2007 by 18 women living in Nyamirambo, Kigali.
+Together they created a project which aimed to address gender-based violence, gender inequality and discrimination.
+Today, NWC’s mission is to provide education and vocational training to disadvantaged women so that they can gain better opportunities for employment.

 - To strengthen the institutional and organizational capacity of NWC